The IP Office interfaces below are supported by DevConnect.

 IP Office Release 9.0 introduced the Emergency Services Call Alarm.
 Developers of emergency services solutions are strongly advised to get emergency call information from the alarm, rather than use other methods.
 The Alarm was updated in Release 10 to include additional device type detail and to support longer names.
-In addition, Release 10 introduced the Location API (see above), which enables solutions to receive Emergency Call Notification events whenever an emergency call is initiated on IP Office, regardless of whether it is successful or not.
+In addition, Release 10 introduced the Location API, which enables solutions to receive Emergency Call Notification events whenever an emergency call is initiated on IP Office, regardless of whether it is successful or not.
 Each of these events includes the content of the corresponding Emergency Services Call Alarm.
-A guide to the format of the alarm is available for download under Releases - Downloads - Emergency Services Call Alarm tab for the release of IP Office you are using.
+A guide to the format of the alarm is available for download under Releases - Downloads - Emergency Services Call Alarm for the latest release of IP Office.

 IP Office's integrated SIP Server supports third party SIP endpoints such as deskphones, softphones and conferencing speakerphones.

 Used by third party entities that interface with IP Office via a SIP trunk.
-For more information, see the IP Office Public SIP Trunks Overview and Specification available under Releases for the latest release of IP Office.
+For more information see the Administering Avaya IP Office Platform with Manager available under Releases - Downloads - SIP Trunks for the latest release of IP Office.

 Used by third-party H.323 deskphones and other endpoints that can register with Communication Manager.